MSFTJesseLiu/JWT-Quick-Access/README.md

 # JWT Quick Access
+### Motivation
+As working from the backend in D365 Talent, everytime when I need to test my endpoint from Postman, I have to include the Authorization header with JWT token that I get it from
+- Going to a Talent App
+- Suddenly open the DevTools in chrome, look at the networks panel, find out the request that contains Authorization header with JWT token
+- Copy that JWT token and paste it to my Postman request header

+**However, this short live JWT token will be expired soon, which I think is super annoying.
+So I wrote this tiny project to have all the above steps done programmatically in one click, which helps me every hour, no copy and paste any more.**

 ### 5 Mins Setup Steps
 - Have Chrome installed in ``C:\Program Files (x86)\Google\Chrome\Application\chrome.exe``, which is the default path.